z-shell/zsh-navigation-tools/README.md

 ![n-history](http://imageshack.com/a/img905/8408/TyjE8H.gif)

-A tool generating a selectable curses-based list of elements that has access to current ZSH session, i.e. has broad capabilities to work together with it.
+A tool generating a selectable curses-based list of elements that has access to current `Zsh` session, i.e. has broad capabilities to work together with it.
 That's `n-list`.
 The files `n-cd`, `n-env`, `n-kill`, etc. are applications of the tool.
-Feature highlights include incremental multi-word searching, ANSI coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with ZSH.
+Feature highlights include incremental multi-word searching, ANSI coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with `Zsh`.

 This is an alternative approach to idea of visual shell, when compared to Midnight Commander.
 Here the command line is the main way the shell is used.